 “Financial freedom by retiring at age 40” was a headline from a journal article.
 I find the idea of not having to work until 67 or even longer interesting, so I read on.
-“Frugalists save with iron methods,” was the second part of the title, which somehow sounded less tingling.
+“Frugalism involves saving with Spartan methods,” was the second part of the title, which somehow sounded less exciting.

 But the idea that it is up to me to decide when to retire sounds tempting, regardless of what our government is going to legislate on in the coming years, or how the demographic trend will continue.
 After all, I can barely influence both.

 Frugalists save a large part of their income – preferably 60 to 70 percent – in order to become financially independent so that they can afford to retire early from the labor market.
 “What?
 Then I can spend only 30 to 40 percent of my income!
 That’s not possible!”